 Step 3 – “Refusal of the Call”

 In some stories the hero might not heed the call of the quest right away.
-They might be fearful or inscure or otherwise unready to embark on the significant challenge, change and need for growth associated with the quest.
+They might be fearful or insecure or otherwise unready to embark on the significant challenge, change and need for growth associated with the quest.
 Sometimes the hero skips this step and leaps straight into action.

 Step 4 – “Meeting the Mentor”

-As the hero is preparing to set off on their quest they usually encouter a mentor who appears in their life and who is able to provide them with the wisdom, guidance, and sometimes even magical tools they will need in order to succeed on their journey.
+As the hero is preparing to set off on their quest they usually encounter a mentor who appears in their life and who is able to provide them with the wisdom, guidance, and sometimes even magical tools they will need in order to succeed on their journey.

 Step 5 – “Crossing the First Threshold”

 Having accepted the call of the adventure, met a mentor and done everything else they need to do in advance of setting off from their ordinary world, our hero now takes their first steps on their real journey.
-In doing so they step out of the safety of their ordinary world and enter a magical world where the rules are different, where new perspetives are born and in which they can grow and change as individuals.
+In doing so they step out of the safety of their ordinary world and enter a magical world where the rules are different, where new perspectives are born and in which they can grow and change as individuals.

 Stage 2: Initiation (The Magical World)

-Step 6 – “Tests, Allies, and Enemies
+Step 6 – “Tests, Allies, and Enemies“

 Upon entering the magical world, the hero quickly faces various challenges, makes allies, and confronts enemies.
 All of these events help the hero make sense of the magical world and their place within it, and help them discover the new ways of seeing the world and new ways of doing things that they’ll need to adopt in order to survive in this world.

-Step 7 – “Approach to the Inmost Cave
+Step 7 – “Approach to the Inmost Cave“

-As the hero grows into what and who they need to be to survive in this new and magical world, they typically recognize that they need to go through a process of overcoming something significant, typically a personal fear, internal conflict or other perspectival limitation that preventts them fulfilling their potential in this new and magical world.
+As the hero grows into what and who they need to be to survive in this new and magical world, they typically recognize that they need to go through a process of overcoming something significant, typically a personal fear, internal conflict or other perspectival limitation that prevents them fulfilling their potential in this new and magical world.

 Step 8 – “The Ordeal”